OpenGP/OpenGP/README.md

 	$ ~/Developer/OpenGP/build: cmake -DCMAKE_BUILD_TYPE=Release ..

 The command above would configure CMake to use release mode as its build type and /usr/bin/g++ as its C++ compiler.
-To build the examples, configure CMake with:

-	$ ~/Developer/OpenGP/build: cmake -DWITH_EXAMPLES=true ..

-These are a few useful flags, but for additional information on using <code>cmake</code> and customizing its configuration see the <a href="http://cmake.org/cmake/help/documentation.html">CMake documentation</a>.
+For additional information on using <code>cmake</code> and customizing its configuration see the <a href="http://cmake.org/cmake/help/documentation.html">CMake documentation</a>.